-Academic warning will not be reflected on the student's official academic transcript; however, it is reflective of academic performance history and will be maintained within the student's academic file.
+Academic warning will not be reflected on the student's official academic transcript; however, it is reflective of academic performance history and will be maintained within the student's academic file (contained within DPT departmental files and advising files within the myMU Portal).
+Academic warning status will be evaluated at the end of each semester.